Distributed Local Verification using Proofs with(out) Errors: Verification Problems with Erroneous Proofs

+\begin{proof}[Proof of Proposition~\ref{prop:diff_view_dist} for Cycle Existence] If there is no long path in $G$, it is small enough in the sense that there is a node seeing the whole $G$ within its view distance.
+Such a node simply rejects, contradicting our assumption in the proof of soundness that all nodes accept.

-Let us now focus on two scenarios, when the graph has at least one long path.
-Here, our interest lies on two types of adjacent nodes.
-First is when both $u$ and $v$ lie on a long path and their respective imagined labelings exist.
-In such a scenario, the proposition follows from Claim~\ref{claim:diff_view_dist}.
-Second type of our interest is where one of $u$ and $v$ lie on a short path $P'$.
+So we focus on a more intricate case, when $G$ has at least one long path (i.e., a path with at least $4i+2$ nodes).
+Here, our interest lies in two types of adjacent nodes $u$ and $v$.
+First is where both $u$ and $v$ lie on a long path $P_l$.
+In such a scenario, the proposition directly follows from Claim~\ref{claim:diff_view_dist}.
+The second type of our interest is where one of $u$ and $v$ lies on a short path $P_s = (v_1, \dots, v_k)$ with $2i+2 \leq k \leq 4i+1$.